uxlfoundation/oneAPI-spec/roadmap.rst

 0.7.0
 -----

-TBD
+3/12/2020: Cutoff date for accepting feedback for inclusion in this version

 0.8.0
 -----

+5/14/2020: Cutoff date for accepting feedback for inclusion in this version

 All document structuring issues resolved.
 Content mostly complete with placeholders for missing sections.
+- oneMKL

+  - Draft suitable for review so we can distribute to reviewers before ISC (6/28/2020).

 0.9.0
 -----

+7/16/2020: Cutoff date for accepting feedback for inclusion in this version

 Final Gold Preview.
 Expectation is that everything is done and only small edits will be made.
+Incorporates all external feedback.

 1.0.0
 -----

+8/17/2020: Cutoff date for accepting feedback for inclusion in this version

-2 months before product gold.
-API's frozen: backwards compatible changes at discretion of project owner, non-backwards compatible approved at PXT level.
+API's frozen: backwards compatible changes at discretion of project owner, non-backwards compatible change by exception only